devesmee/womensfootball/README.md

 `npm run android`

 ## Available data
 This app only includes the women's football leagues that are available on [API Football](https://www.api-football.com/) using the free tier.
-This means that for some seasons details cannot be retrieved.
+This means that for some leagues / seasons the details cannot be retrieved.

 ## ⚠️ Disclaimer ⚠️
 I am in no way affliated with any of the teams included in this app.
 This app was built purely for personal purposes and to gain more experience building apps with React Native.
 I do not own any of the images and all credit goes to their respective owners.